 Jan manages the Visitor Services team, the shop and the team of engagement volunteers.

 The financial affairs of the Museum Trust are carefully managed by Nicola.
 She not only keeps a close eye on the budgets to make savings, but also helps the Museum to generate more revenue through fund raising initiatives.
+Nicola has also recently taken on the role of Membership Secretary.

 Valerie Overton has the huge task of keeping the King’s House clean.
 From polishing cases to vacuuming the floor, Val can often be seen around the Museum enthusiastically undertaking her duties.